-While Dad galloped around on bulldozers, we lived with Mum, and waited for the rain to periodically chase Dad home for a few weeks.
+When I was born I was as light as a feather.....which really tickled my Mother's fancy.
+That was way back in 19@# in Clermont, central Queensland, to typical “Aussie Battler” parents.
+The larrikin inherent in the people of the post-war outback community, flourished in me, a freckle faced, carrot haired kid.
+My father was a poet in demand in the pubs & work campsites, while Mum was undoubtedly related to the original “Aunty Mame”.
+Dad’s transient work as a plant operator eventually dictated a move to the “Big Smoke” (Brisbane), where my brother & sister & I could have a stable education.
+While Dad galloped around on bulldozers, we lived with Mum, & waited for the rain to periodically chase Dad home for a few weeks.
 It was the highlight of our lives when he appeared unannounced on our doorstep, as he would give us each, a whole shilling to spend at the pictures!
 I spent most of my waking hours scheming to run away, back to the bush to Dad.

-As a young woman I was in little theatre, singing, and dancing, and also studied at art school.
-I married young and had 3 daughters, and adopted a baby boy.
-Now, I'm Grandmother to a brood of 9.
-I have a career background in writing sales training material, and in training and motivating specialty sales people.
-I was Sales Manager for a large furniture company, responsible for figures for 11 stores with 25 staff .
+In my youth I sang & danced in little theatre, & also studied at art school.
+I married young & had 3 daughters, & adopted a baby boy.
+Now, I'm Grandmother to a brood of 11.
+I have a career background in writing sales training material, & in training and motivating specialty sales people.
 I then established my own furniture & service business, which I ran for 7 years.

-In my early forties, we chucked it all in, sacked all the kids, and bought a caravan with "The Wandering Wordsmith" painted all over it, and headed for the outback.
+In my early forties, we chucked it all in, sacked all the kids, & headed for the outback in a caravan with "The Wandering Wordsmith" painted all over it.
 In 1994 we attended a bush poetry concert in Beaudesert, where I discovered that I was not the only person left still writing ballads! kindred spirits! what JOY!
-The great Bob Miller took me under his wing and took me to Tamworth?s "Fireside Festival', where I met more of these strange creatures known as "Bush Poets".
+The great Bob Miller took me under his wing & took me to Tamworth’s "Fireside Festival', where I met more of these strange creatures known as "Bush Poets".
 I was in Heaven!

-I now enjoy teaching, and flamboyantly presenting my works tailored to individual groups, such as corporate and political functions, youth organizations, depression support groups, etc. I conduct adult and children's poetry writing workshops, and judge /compere/ perform in Australia and overseas.
-I have been published by Pan McMillan, and the ABC, and have produced 2 poetry books, 2 CD?s and 2 cassette tapes of my work, along with a poetry writing instructional booklet.
-I am intensely interested in seeing people reach their potential, and in conveying the asset that poetry is, to personal development.
-I am keen to pass on the support and knowledge that many Bush Poets have given to me during my time within this marvellous group of creative people.
+I now enjoy conducting adult & children's poetry writing workshops & performing at many & varied venues.
+I judge /compere/ perform in Australia and overseas.
+I am very interested in seeing people reach their potential, & in promoting poetry as an asset to personal development.
+I am keen to pass on the support & knowledge that many Bush Poets have given to me during my time within this marvellous group of creative people.

-I now live in the idyllic little country community of Kooralbyn; a picturesque valley in the Scenic Rim of the Border Ranges flanking Queensland & New South Wales.
-I am now fully occupied with survival, & renovating my little country home myself, & have learnt very quickly how to use a power saw, & how to successfully argue with motor mechanics.
+I now live ‘at the end of the Earth’…(according to one of my lovely daughters) i.e. Theodore, in western Queensland.
+I am fully occupied with survival, & renovating my little country home myself.
+I have also learnt very quickly how to use a power saw, & to successfully argue with motor mechanics.

 Ellis, the eldest of six from a humble family, stayed in the bush to help his father cut railway sleepers while his mother shifted into Gulgong to get the younger members of the family a little more education.
 He took up sheep shearing when he turned seventeen and followed this work for 33 years, working in four states of Australia.
 In the off season he cut railway sleepers, did farm work, built fences, cut timber for stockyards, broke in horses and trapped rabbits.
 He retired from bush work at age 50 and went to Dubbo to work as a gardener at Dubbo Base Hospital, where he worked till his retirement.